kaifox/client-server-demo/README.md

 > Due to these restrictions, the absolute numbers might not be fully valuable.
 > However, as a comparision between these technologies, we consider them still valuable.

+In summary, gRPC clearly is performing better for big data loads.
+Webflux and Websockets are very similar within the accuracy of this 'measurement';

 As a complementary measurement, we looked at small packages only (`payloadLength=0`), and scanned the publication frequency space.